-NIH Program Oversight and Improvement (POI) GPRA Goals Strategic Objective 4.1: Strengthen the pool of qualified health and behavioral science researchers.
-Strategic Objective 4.2: Increase basic scientific knowledge to improve human health and human development.
-Strategic Objective 4.3: Conduct and oversee applied research to improve health and well-being.
-Strategic Objective 4.4: Communicate and transfer research results into clinical, public health and human service practice.
-POI-2: Expand the use of Performance-Based Contracting (PBC).
-X POI-5: By 2010, enhance NIH's ability to demonstrate benefits for extramural research investments through changes to policy and information systems.
-X POI-6: Provide responsible stewardship over existing federally owned real property assets.
-X POI-7: Manage design and construction of capital facility projects funded by the building and facilities appropriation (B&F) so the HHS and congressionally approved scope of work is delivered within the appropriate budget.
-X POI-8: By 2015, protect NIH's interest in real property supported under the extramural construction grant program by ensuring compliance with construction and 20 year usage requirements X POI-9: By 2015, reallocation of laboratory resources based on external reviews by Boards of Scientific Counselors X
+NIH Strategic Goals Strategic Objective 4.1: Strengthen the pool of qualified health and behavioral science researchers.
+Strategic Objective 4.2: Increase basic scientific knowledge to improve human health and human development Strategic Objective 4.3: Conduct and oversee applied research to improve health and well-being.
+Strategic Objective 4.4: Communicat e and transfer research results into clinical, public health and human service practice.
+Program Oversight and Improvement (POI) Measures POI-2: Utilize performance-based contracting (PBC). (ongoing) 1 POI-5: By FY 2010, enhance NIH's ability to demonstrate benefits resulting from extramural research investments through changes to policy and information systems.
+1 POI-6.1: Improve facility conditions in order to reach and maintain a Condition Index (CI) weighted average of 85 or above (CIwa≥85).
+(Ongoing) \checkmark POI-6.2: By 2016, Maintain the annual condition of buildings and facilities portfolio so that no less than 95% of occupied gross square feet (GSF) will have a CI greater than 65.
+(Ongoing) \checkmark POI-7.1: Manage all Buildings and Facilities (B&F) line item projects so it is completed within 100% of the final approved project cost. \checkmark POI-7.2: Manage design and construction of capital facility projects funded by B&F so that no more than 10% of the projects may incorporate plus or minus 10% adjustments of the approved scope. \checkmark POI-8.1: By 2009, ensure that 100% of grantees have met all construction requirements, including NIH approved design and construction documents that ensures proposed research in the space is feasible, and ensures that grantees will take action to file or record a Notice of Federal Interest that ensures grantees cannot lease, sell or mortgage property without NIH approval. ~ POI-8.2: By 2015, report the percent of extramural construction projects that are in compliance with the post award 20 year usage requirement to conduct research \checkmark POI-9: By 2015, reallocation of laboratory resources based on external reviews by Boards of Scientific Counselors.
+1